 Nestling in a quiet corner of the lovely village of Biddenham, amongst trees and fields with views to the ancient village church and beyond, lies one of Biddenham’s cherished treasures – the tranquil village pond.

 Created in 1700 by the Boteler family as a carp pond to supply fish to Biddenham Manor, it’s still here today as a nature conservation area and village amenity for everyone’s enjoyment.
+It features on the Biddenham Heritage Trail opened in April 2015.
 There are benches you can relax on and appreciate the natural beauty all about you, and an information board to tell you about the pond.
 We hope you’ll visit: you can find directions and a plan of the pond, and you can print a leaflet to guide you on your walk round the pond.
 There are photographs to browse in our gallery before you visit, or just to enjoy at home.

 We welcome visits to the pond by schools and youth groups to make use of this valuable local resource for projects and studies across the curriculum.